qiyanjun/2024sp-GenAI-Risk-Benefits/About.md

 By the Monday following class, have a draft of the blog post ready, and share it with the rest of the class (including the leading team,  instructors and coordinators) for comments.
 Instructions for how to prepare the blog post are on the [Blogging Tactics](https://qiyanjun.github.io/2024sp-GenAI-Risk-Benefits//BloggingTactics/) page.

-By the following Friday, have a final version of the blog post ready to add to the course site.
+By the following Friday, have a final version of the blog post ready and get posted into the course site.

 ### Academic Integrity